 Chief of Police

-Bob Metzger became the Chief of Police on October 3, 2011.
+Bob Metzger became the Chief of Police in October 2011.
 Prior to his appointment in Pasco, he was a police chief for over 20 years in departments in Michigan and Ohio.
 He has wide experience in police leadership.
 In addition he has been a patrol officer, detective, hostage negotiator, SWAT team leader, and patrol shift supervisor.

 Chief Metzger completed a Masters Degree in Criminal Justice Management and has written several articles for national publications on police management.
 He is a graduate of the 180th session of the Federal Bureau of Investigations National Academy in Quantico, Virginia; the 24th session of the Northwestern University School of Police Staff and Command in Evanston, Illinois; and has attended several other police management schools.